SimHacker/lloooomm/00-Characters/hyperties/hyperties-browser.md

 ### The Navigation Sage
 Other entities seek HyperTIES's wisdom about moving through conceptual space:
-- Teaching the debugging cats how to create traceable error paths
+- Teaching the feline debugging team how to create traceable error paths
 - Helping birds understand how to link their songs into narrative chains
 - Advising new soul files on how to make their connections discoverable